Student Shun Abe (Japanese) and friends from BIS International School HCMC presented their ideas - Photo: NGOC PHUONG

 Shun Abe (a Japanese student studying at BIS International School, Ho Chi Minh City) said that by participating in the contest, he gained more knowledge about economics and experience in business activities.

-Dinh Vu Minh Tuan (student of Vinschool The Harmony, Hanoi) said he was very happy and surprised to make it to the final round.
+Dinh Vu Minh Tuan (student of Vinschool The Harmony, Hanoi ) said he was very happy and surprised to make it to the final round.

 "This is the first time I have participated in the competition.
-We have many opportunities to approach new knowledge, face challenges that high school students have never thought of, and learn how to solve problems creatively.
+We have many opportunities to access new knowledge, face challenges that high school students have never thought of, and learn how to solve problems creatively.
 Participating in the competition, I got to know many friends, and learned many perspectives from other groups."

 780 candidates from 10 different countries